MattiasLiljeson/gethin/README.md

 Example
 -------
 An example is included in the example folder.
-It is built with the make target all.
+It is built with the make-target `all`.
 To build it, just run the command `make`.
 Execute the example by running `./drawshape`.